 Change provides opportunity

 I look at this as a positive for professional agents.
 Educating your clients on the changes will make you more valuable than ever.
 This is an opportunity to remind your clients how well you take care of them.

 We’ll be keeping an eye on this topic, and we’ll let you know what we learn as more information will be released in the months to follow.

-[eBook] The Agency's Guide to Identifying Cross-Selling Opportunities, Gaining Referrals, and Maintaining Happy Clients
+The Agency's Guide to Identifying Cross-Sell Opportunities, Gaining Referrals, and Maintaining Happy Clients

-In this eBook, you'll learn how you can identify cross-selling and referral opportunities for your book of business.
+In this article, you'll learn how you can identify cross-selling and referral opportunities for your book of business.